sarita380/Neural-Network-Preliminary-Data/README.md

-# Neural Network & Deep Learning Assignment 1
+# Neural Network & Deep Learning

 This project implements linear regression and neural network training concepts from scratch using Python and NumPy.